Some girls can't wait for them to come and look forward to their arrival as they would their birthday, first kiss, or a soccer championship.

 There are two parts to a bra's size: the chest size (also called the band size) and the cup size.
 The chest or band size is represented by a number (32, 34, 36, etc.) and is the part of the bra that runs across a girl's chest and around her back.
 The cups are the parts of the bra that hold the breasts and come in letter sizes (AA, A, B, C, etc.).

 Bras come in many sizes, which are different combinations of the chest sizes and cup sizes — 32AA, for instance.
 It's important to get both the chest and cup sizes right to ensure a proper fit.
-Some bra manufacturers are now starting to offer cup options in half sizes in addition to regular cups to help girls get a better fit.
+Some bra makers now also offer cup options in half sizes to help girls get a better fit.

 A girl might feel shy about her growing breasts and not want other people talking about them, looking at them, and measuring them.
 But it's wise for a girl to get measured so she knows her correct bra size.